-Collagen has become quite the buzz word in the last few years, and for good reason.
+Collagen has become quite the buzz word in the last few years.
 It is one of the most abundant proteins in the body, making up 30-80% of our bones, tendons, ligaments, skin, cartilage, and blood vessels.

 However, before you go out and buy one of the many collagen supplements on the market it is important to understand how the body actually absorbs and builds its own collagen.

 Collagen is a protein, and like all proteins it is comprised of a string of amino acids.
 Collagen is the term we use when referring to raw collagen proteins, while gelatin refers to heated collagen, and hydrolyzed collagen refers to collagen that has been heated and broken down into shorter amino acid chains.

 Dietary collagen sources include bone broth, gelatin, and hydrolyzed collagen powder made from the skin, ligaments, and tendons of animals - all forms of collagen comes from animals.
 We are often led to believe that the only way to support collagen production in the body is to eat collagen.
 As you will see below, this is simply not the case.